slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
-- learning is a treasure that will follow it's owner everywhere. -- chinese proverb -->
+- learning is a treasure that will follow it's owner everywhere. -- chinese proverb
+> *"Education is kindling a flame, not teh filling of a vessel."
+-- Socrates*
+-->

 > *"It's a universal law.
 Intolerance is teh first sign of an inadequate education.
 An ill-educated person behaves with arrogant impatience, whereas truly profound education breeds humility."